 Vince joined his wife as she founded the school in 2007, as business manager, bookkeeper, IT person, publicity manager, handyman… He became Chair of the Board of Trustees in 2009.
 Using his PhD degree in chemistry/chemical physics and the experience of his long career in scientific research, teaching, and management, he has taken to teaching science and technology.

 Keeping up with science, for teaching our students and for the fun of it: Vince has a science segment on KRWG-FM, 90.7, Science Digest, each Tuesday, 8:45 AM and 6:45 PM.
 He does segments now and then on KTAL-LPFM, 101.5.
-He also is finishing a computer model of nutrient and water uptake by plants with differential equations, his part of a collaboration with Manuel Lerdau of the University of Virginia.
+He is the principal maintainer of the LCA’s core website, lascrucesacademy.org.
+He has also developed two more websites, lcaoutreach.org (landing pages for a full-length analysis of the habitability of planets and for international travel), science-technology-society.com (popular to research science).
 He’s working with his final NMSU graduate student, Shigang Liu, modeling rainwater infiltration across a landscape on the Jornada Range.
 He occasionally reviews manuscripts submitted to international journals.